 Urban stewardship results are currently generated from a range of information sources, including surveys completed by companies involved in urban development, commercial airport facilities, local governments, compliance data from the Queensland Department of Environment and Heritage Protection (DEHP), and a range of relevant studies and publications (e.g. council annual reports).

-A new urban stewardship framework is currently being developed, led by the Office of the Great Barrier Reef, Queensland Department of Environment and Science, with the main purpose of the framework to assess and report the level of urban water stewardship in Reef water quality and regional report cards to demonstrate the degree to which urban water managers are contributing to improving water quality in GBR catchments.
-It is expected that this new framework will be incorporated into the Mackay-Whitsunday-Isaac report card in future years.
+A new urban water stewardship framework (led by the Office of the Great Barrier Reef, Queensland Department of Environment and Science) was developed to assess and report the level of urban water stewardship in Reef water quality and regional report cards to demonstrate the degree to which urban water managers are contributing to improving water quality in GBR catchments.

 Sugarcane is an important agricultural industry for the Mackay-Whitsunday-Isaac Region and currently accounts for 20% of land use in the region.
 The Central Region Sugar Industry is located to the north and south of Mackay and is organised around 2 milling groups in the region.
 Stewardship in the sugarcane industry is reported against a specific sugarcane water quality risk framework.